 By developing and scaling innovative approaches to learning for the most vulnerable children, we’re able to work at the margins of the education system, in a space where we can create real change.
 As we scale pioneering, new approaches to bring quality education to children in the greatest need, we work together with local governments to drive systems-level change.

 The Luminos Fund was founded by the Legatum Foundation in 2016, whose early investment in international education innovations enabled the refinement and scaling of Speed School, an accelerated learning, back-to-school program.
 Through the Speed School program, we have enabled over 100,000 children in Mali, Burkina Faso, Niger, and Ethiopia to get a second chance at an education.

-The Luminos Fund is founded on a core belief in the power of private philanthropy to drive real innovation in global education.
+The Luminos Fund was founded on a core belief in the power of private philanthropy to drive real innovation in global education.
 The transformational power of giving is our touchstone, and we are inspired by the authentic, human connection which can come from the best forms of philanthropy.

 MEET OUR TEAM